Characters in Ghost Trick: Phantom Detective: Reception

-In his first impressions of Ghost Trick, 1UP.com's Andrew Fitch was fond of Lynne's personality, calling her "spunky, charismatic," and a "likable foil" to Sissel.
+In his first impressions of Ghost Trick, 1UP.coms Andrew Fitch was fond of Lynne's personality, calling her "spunky, charismatic," and a "likable foil" to Sissel.
 One of Famitsus editors, in their preview, noted the conversations as one thing that impressed him.
 He specifically praised them for having a "real wit and tempo to them".
-Joystiq's JC Fletcher called the characters "flamboyant" and "bigger-than-life".
-Adventure Gamers' Steve Brown noted that while the striking visual quality of the characters may distract from the personalities, the main characters end up having complex personalities.
+Joystiqs JC Fletcher called the characters "flamboyant" and "bigger-than-life".
+Adventure Gamers Steve Brown noted that while the striking visual quality of the characters may distract from the personalities, the main characters end up having complex personalities.
 The Washington Examiners C-Ryan Vogt found the characters and dialogue less entertaining than those in the Ace Attorney series in terms of humour and drama, though specifically giving praise to Cabanela, describing him as "white-clad, dancing detective who seems to think he's Michael Jackson in the "Smooth Criminal" video".
 USA Todays Marc Saltzman commented that the adventure was "light-hearted" due to its "zany characters, silly dialogue and often-humorous death scenes".